Dr Claudia Bernardi

 - Guest lecturer at the University of Bath, UK (2007)

 - The Victorias Award as Best Lecturer (Highly Commended) (2004)

 - Postgraduate research Grant by the British Federation of Women Graduates (1998)

-Currently teaching Italian language from beginner to advanced level and Italian culture, with a focus on Dante, contemporary literature and modern/contemporary history.
+Currently teaching Italian language from beginner to advanced level Italian culture, Dante, modern and contemporary Italian literature.

 "Narratrici italiane tra tradizioni ed avanguardie", Nuova prosa, no. 64, 2014.

 "Impegno in the Work of Silvia Ballestra: A Space of Political Engagement Between Realism and Postmodernism", Studi d'Italianistica nell'Africa Australe/Italian Studies in Southern Africa (Special Issue: Italian Studies in New Zealand), eds.
 Claudia Bernardi, Sarah Patricia Hill, Giacomo Lichtner, vol. 24, no. 1, 2011.

 "Recalcitrant Daughters: the Search for Literary Mothers in Italian Women's Fiction of the 1990s", in Women's Writing in Western Europe: Gender, Generation and Legacy, eds.
 Adalgisa Giorgio and Julia Waters, Cambridge Scholars Publishing, Newcastle, 2007.

 "Collective Memories and Childhood Narratives: Revisiting the 1970's in the 1990s", in Speaking Out and Silencing: Culture, Society and Politics in Italy in the 1970s, ed Anna Cento Bull and Adalgisa Giorgio, Legenda/MHRA/Mahey Publishing, Leeds, 2006.